 There is absolutely nothing that can permanently fill the narcissist’s empty void.
 You cannot fix them.

-Trying to save or fix a narc will be to the detriment of your own soul.
-They will simply deplete all of your resources with a smile, then move onto their next victim.
+Trying to save or fix a narcissist will be to the detriment of your own soul.
+They will simply deplete all of your resources with a smile, then move on to their next victim.
 They do not have the capacity to feel remorse for the damage they leave behind.

 How Do Narcissists Gain Supply?

-The narcissist does not care if any of the things they want and demand are only handed over through coercion, as long as they get their way.
+Narcissists do not care if the things they want and demand are only handed over through coercion, as long as they get their way.
 They do not care that others end up resenting them or that the giving is not genuine.
-Those things matter not to the narcissist.

 What are the Common Traits of a Narcissist?

-Okay, so now that you’ve got some understanding on how narcissists are created and why they need to feed their insatiable egos, let’s look at the common characteristics of a narc.
+Okay, so now that you’ve got some understanding of how narcissists are created and why they need to feed their insatiable egos, let’s look at the common characteristics of a narcissist.

 It’s important to understand that narcissists do not view relationships in the same way that healthy people do.

-While a healthy person values honesty, team work, unconditional love and respect, narcissists only value whatever they can garner for their own selfish needs.
-The other person is actually unimportant to them and can easily be swapped out for someone more submissive and obedient at any given time.
+While a healthy person values honesty, teamwork, unconditional love and respect, narcissists only value whatever they can garner for their own selfish needs.
+The other person is unimportant to them and can easily be swapped out for someone more submissive and obedient at any given time.

 By this point they are a defective human, only seeing life through the lens of ‘survival of the fittest.’
-Life really is a dog-eat-dog world to them.
+Life is a dog-eat-dog world to a narcissist.

-Hence, the way a narcissist approaches relationships is through a state of manipulation, which is identified as the cycle of narcissistic abuse.
+Hence, the way a narcissist approaches relationships is through a state of manipulation, which is identified in the cycle of narcissistic abuse chart above.

-The different phases of the abuse cycle work with each other to keep you confused and in a push-pull relationship.
-You’ll find yourself questioning your own reality and completely enmeshed in the narcissist’s web.
+The different stages of the narcissistic abuse cycle work with each other to keep you confused and in a push-pull relationship.
+You’ll find yourself questioning your reality and completely enmeshed in the narcissist’s web.
 That’s exactly where they want you.

-The idealisation phase is often known as the ‘Love Bombing’ stage.
+The idealisation stage of narcissistic abuse is often known as the ‘Love Bombing’ phase.
 Idealisation occurs at the very beginning of the relationship or friendship with the narcissist.

 This is essentially a full-blown honeymoon phase where the narcissist really does think they’ve found the perfect one (supply) and will put you up on a pedestal.

 The idealisation phase with a narcissist can be very intoxicating.
 They can be incredibly generous and attentive.
-You’ll feel as though this person really sees you, which will have you opening up and sharing many of your dreams, desires, fears and hopes with the narc.
+You’ll feel as though this person truly sees you, which will have you opening up and sharing many of your dreams, desires, fears and hopes with the narcissist.

 What You May Experience in the Love Bombing Phase: